Hand Washing and Food Handling

 - after engaging in ANY activity that may contaminate hands

-Single-use gloves shall be used for only 1 task, and discarded when damaged or soiled.
+Single-use gloves shall be used for only one task, and discarded when damaged or soiled.
 If the operation is interrupted, gloves must be discarded, and hands washed and new gloves donned.
 Hands must be washed immediately to donning gloves to prevent possible cross contamination.

 Ready-to-Eat (RTE) Foods